Contrastive Conformal Sets: Methodology

 \section{Methodology}

 To address this problem, we begin by constructing covering sets inspired by the principles of \gls{CP}.
 Let $\calibset$ denote a held-out calibration set, where each sample is represented as a triplet $(X, \Xpos, \Xneg)$.
 Here, $X$ serves as the anchor, $\Xpos$ is a positive sample drawn from the conditional distribution $\ppos(\cdot \mid X)$, and $\Xneg$ is a negative sample drawn from $\pneg(\cdot \mid X)$.
+In the sequel, we always assume that the anchors in $\calibset$ are exchangeable with all test anchors, given the training set.
 In \cref{sec:positive-sample-only}, we extend this framework to scenarios where only positive samples $\Xpos$ are available.

 For each calibration triplet, the pretrained encoder $\theta$ maps the input features into the semantic feature space $\calZ$.
 Using a chosen distance function $s(\cdot, \cdot)$, we compute the distance $s(Z,\Zpos)$ between the anchor's embedding and its conditionally generated positive counterpart.